 If an employee is relieved from duty with minimal restrictions on personal activities, although limited in where he or she may go, the employee may be placed off duty.
 If an employee is off duty, the off-duty hours are not compensable.
 Periods during which an employee is required to remain at a work location are not considered compensable hours of work if the employee is detained for reasons not under the control of the agency or not related to work requirements.

 This type of premium payment is provided to Federal Wage System employees who get called back to the worksite to work extra hours after completing a tour of duty.
-Employees who are called back must receive a minimum of two hours of overtime pay, even if they are sent home without working that amount of time.
+Employees who are called back must receive a minimum of two hours of overtime pay, even if they are dismissed without working that long.
 Call-back pay rights extend to overtime work performed after hours and on an employee’s scheduled day off.
 If the call-back occurs during regularly scheduled non-overtime work on a holiday, employees must be paid two hours of holiday premium pay instead of overtime.

 Similarly, General Schedule employees who are called back to the worksite to work overtime after completing their tour of duty must receive at least two hours of overtime pay or compensatory time off.
 This includes overtime work after hours and on days off.
 If the call-back occurs on a holiday, the two hour minimum also applies and the employee must be paid at least two hours of holiday premium pay.
 However, if a full-time employee is called back on the holiday outside the normal tour of duty, either before or after, the employee is entitled to receive a minimum of two hours of overtime pay.